 The scope of the UCR is intended to be sufficient to support the use of SST_cci products in the contexts of climate change detection and attribution and other climate science applications where it is critical to understand signal uncertainty relative to natural variability.

-This is version 1 of the UCR for Phase-II.
-It is applicable to the products generated in the first Phase-II reprocessing, which will generate level 2 and level 3 products from ATSRs and AVHRRs (which will be SST CCI v2 datasets).
+This is the final version of the UCR for Phase-II, applicable to v2.0 SST products at levels 2 to 4, derived from ATSR and AVHRR radiance observations.
 Use cases for uncertainty information are included.